- Where can I find more details on what the lead CCG responsibilities are, and the scope of the lead CCG accountability and responsibilities?

 - How often should LTBI data returns be submitted to PHE?

-- How is LTBI data from secondary care being collected?
+- How is LTBI data from LTBI programme providers and TB services being collected?

 - How can CCGs obtain LTBI programme activity data?